MYCAC Educator Mini-Grant

 Funding Level: Up to $500 per educator

-Eligibility: All Midland County kindergarten through grade 12 educators from public schools and non-public schools will be eligible to apply.
+Eligibility: All Midland County preschool through grade 12 educators from public schools and non-public schools will be eligible to apply.
 While more than one grant may be submitted, only one grant will be awarded per educator per academic year.
 Note that all projects must be completed in the current academic year.

 - Impact: Potential to improve student achievement; potential for continuation and/or replication; potential to enhance instructional skills

 - Innovation: Creativity of project; innovative approach; academic objective within curriculum context

 - Planning: Clear plan for project implementation; teacher capability; cost effectiveness and realistic budget;

 - Existing Resources: Funding will not supplant existing funding – project cannot be achieved with existing school budget

 Excluded Projects: Mini-grant applications will not be considered for facility renovation, religious activities or teachings, equipment that is not an integral part of the project, non-academic projects or trips out of this county unless a similar experience cannot be provided within the Great Lakes Bay Region.